Sadhanavvs/Gen--Z-Career-Aspirations/README.md

 # Gen-Z-Career-Aspirations
 ## Project Objective
-Analyze company sales data to identify profit trends, top products and business performance.
+Analyze survey data to understand the career preferences, priorities and expectations of Gen-Z
 ## Tools Used
 * Power BI
 * Excel
 ## Key Analysis
-* Gender vs Profit
+* Factors influencing career aspirations
-* Top selling cycle models
+* Higher education outside India
-* Sales trend vs customers
+* Preferred work environment
-* Brand vs profit
+* Work with company with recent layoffs
-* Average profit vs transaction
+* Willingness to work if mission aligned to public
 ## Key Insights
-* Bikes generated highest revenue
+* Strong preference for remote or hybrid work
-* Female stands on the top with most number of orders
+* Work-life balance ranked higher than salary
-* October month has the highest profit
+* Parents role in career path
-## Business Requirement
+## Business Impact
-Analyzing customer data to optimize marketing strategies and maximize profit.
+Companies should focus on flexible work models, career growth oppurtunities and skill development programs.